cursed-hacker/macSHOT/README.md

-Add macOS like window to your srennshots:
+Add macOS like window to your screenshot

 4 New Themes: